dotCMS/core/docker/tests/integration/README.md

 *Detach mode:*

 `docker-compose -f postgres-docker-compose.yml up -d`

+#### Logging
+You can run containers detached with the `-d` flag and tail the container logs manually with `docker-compose logs --follow [SERVICE…]`

+`docker-compose -f postgres-docker-compose.yml logs --follow integration_integration-tests_1`

 #### Checking the status of the containers for a given compose file